 This helps the baby breastfeed even better and start establishing a communication channel with the mother.

 How to Take Care of Yourself During This Period

 Along with the baby, it is necessary for the mother to take care of herself during this period as well.

-- Make sure you get enough rest and not stress yourself with the duties of a mother while recovering from the pregnancy.
+- Make sure you get enough rest and don’t stress yourself in your recovery phase.

 - Don’t be afraid to ask for help and let your partner share the duties with you.

-- Keep some time to yourself and activities you enjoy.
+- Keep some time to yourself and make time for activities you enjoy.
 Read a book, or take a walk in the park, without worrying about the baby for a while.